 EUSPR conferences attract a diverse group of participants from Europe and across the globe.
 In addition to academics and researchers, policy and decision makers, practitioners and prevention coordinators are well represented and will benefit from attendance.
 EUSPR is a friendly conference that is convened in the spirit of fostering collaborations, supporting new research projects, and exposing delegates to new ideas in prevention.
 Each year we have around 200-250 delegates, and this provides good opportunity to learn about a broad spectrum of work, whilst ensuring that the conference is not too large that there are programme scheduling conflict or too many ‘missed connections’.

-Abstract submission for EUSPR 2018 is now open.
-Please visit this link for information on how to submit your abstract
+Abstract submission for EUSPR 2018 is now closed.

-Plenary sessions will be held in the centre of Lisbon, at the European Maritime Safety Agency (EMSA) conference centre (Map).
-Please see their website for location.
+Plenary sessions will be held in the centre of Lisbon, at the EMSA-EMCDDA conference centre (Map).
+Please see this website for location.
 For those of you who have visited the EMCDDA before, then the venue is next door to their offices.